calrissian/flowmix/README.md

 - A spout to feed events into the topology.
 - A bolt to accept output events

 The input stream of events for which at least one flow stream must subscribe is referred to as _standard input_.
-The output stream of events which at least one flow stream much publish to is called the _standard output_.
-By default, unless turned off in the ```FlowBuilder```, streams will subscribe to standard input and publish to standard output.
-In place of this, however, they can specify some number of different streams which they can subscribe to for their events and publish to for their output.
+The output stream of events which at least one flow stream must publish to is called the _standard output_.
+By default, unless turned off in the ```FlowBuilder``` class, streams will subscribe to standard input and publish to standard output.
+In place of this, however, each stream can specify some number of different streams which they can subscribe to for their events and publish to for their output.
+This allows the streams within a flow to be "mixed" together and correlated in various ways.

 ###How are flows defined?

-Flows are defined using an object called a Flow.
-FlowOps are added to a flow to define executions that need to occur on the flow.
+Flows are defined using an object called a Flow. ```FlowOp``` objects are added to a flow to define executions that need to occur on the flow.
 Note that the placement of the executions in the flow are important.
 In the flow defined below, every tuple will first begin with a filtering operator, then move on to a selection operator, then move on to be partitioned, etc...

 ```Java
 Flow flow = new FlowBuilder()